pgonzalezalv/lingi2401-report/report.md

 * Present yourself on the communication channel, ask for suggestions to "start to play with the code"
 * Build the code and use your own build!
 * Have a motivation: "In the end, I want to bring to this project this and that!"
-* Identify controversials issues and widely discutted issues in the bug trackers
+* Identify controversial issues and widely discussed issues in the bug trackers

 ## 2018-10-30 ##